MizaGBF/GBFAP/readme.md

 # The updater
 `updater.py` scours the GBF asset servers to build an index of playable character, along with the data needed for their respective demos.
-It's currently compatible with all characters (R, SR, SSR, Skins), weapons and classes released up to today.
+It's currently compatible with all characters (R, SR, SSR, Skins), summons, weapons and classes released up to today.
 The resulting data will be in the `json` folder.

 There are three main possible command lines: